nus-cs2030s/2526-s1/docs/guides/environments.md

 Some common error messages and what they mean:

-1. > `ssh: Could not resolve hostname pe1xx.comp.nus.edu.sg`
+1. > `ssh: Could not resolve hostname pelogin.comp.nus.edu.sg`

-    `ssh` cannot recognize the name `pe1xx`.
+    `ssh` cannot recognize the name `pelogin`.
 Likely, you tried to connect to the PE hosts directly from outside of the SoC network.

 2. > `Connection closed by 192.168.48.xxx port 22`